kelenhiik/kelenhiik.github.io/index.md

 # Friday 16.03.18

+__IMPORTANT_TODO__: Organize everything.
+Only leave necessary scripts.
+Look at the RFC scripts I made and modify them to be the good model things.
+Make a smaller model for the compulsory assignment and give examples to see if it's working.
+Write the report.
+Don't die.

 Shuhan showed me that dssp assigns cysteine bridges in the amino acid sequence as lowercase letters.
 This means that all the residues that I just turned to uppercase are actually cysteines.
 So I changed all my parsers to account for that and to turn it into a C. SO the PSSMs I created are actually a bit faulty.
 I might just have to do them again....Also I think the parts we are using are frequency profiles PSFM?
 I found that one of the external proteins matched, so I removed that.
 Thus I had 53 proteins, and I got the psiblast profiles for 52 of them.

 __LinearSVC:__